chrisburnell/chrisburnell.com/_posts/2014-08-27-a-slice-of-heaven.md

 {% include content/codepen.html slug='lcEvB' height='350' %}

 <div class="edit">
-    Edit: This pen was featured on <a href="https://ss.chrisburnell.com/2014-08-28_1411.png" title="ego boost manifested in PNG format" rel="me external">Codepen’s front page</a>, netting me some <a href="https://codepen.io/chrisburnell/details/lcEvB/#stats" title="Stats for this pen" rel="external">sweet internet points</a>!
+    Edit: This pen was featured on <a href="https://ss.chrisburnell.com/2014-08-28_1411.png" title="ego boost manifested in PNG format" rel="me external"><em>CodePen’s</em> front page</a>, netting me some <a href="https://codepen.io/chrisburnell/details/lcEvB/#stats" title="Stats for this pen" rel="external">sweet internet points</a>!
 Achievement Unlocked.
 </div>

 {% include content/heading.html title='Modal Container without JavaScript' %}

-This pen was inspired by Chris Coyier’s [blog post on Codepen](https://codepen.io/chriscoyier/blog/a-closeable-noscript-warning-modal "A Closeable Noscript Warning Modal"){:rel="external"} explaining how they handle users who have turned off JavaScript and won’t be able to use Codepen properly, as Codepen relies on JavaScript to display Pens.
+This pen was inspired by Chris Coyier’s [blog post on *CodePen*](https://codepen.io/chriscoyier/blog/a-closeable-noscript-warning-modal "A Closeable Noscript Warning Modal"){:rel="external"} explaining how they handle users who have turned off JavaScript and won’t be able to use *CodePen* properly, as the website relies on JavaScript to display Pens.

 {% include content/codepen.html slug='scyKF' height='350' %}